MapStory/Learning/modules/module1.md

 Next to the Playback Settings there is a button to expand the timeline to see the distribution of features over time.

-Next to the Timeline button there is a button to `Loop` a chapter, or `Loop` whole StoryScape, if you want either an individual chapter or the whole StoryScape to keep repeating.
+Next to the Timeline button there is a button to `Loop` a chapter, or `Loop` the whole StoryScape, if you want either an individual chapter or the whole StoryScape to keep repeating automatically.

 If the StoryScape has any StoryFrames, they will cause the StoryScape to automatically zoom the map to different places at specific times.
 When there is no StoryFrame, you can use zoom buttons at the top-right of the map canvas to zoom in and out on the map, and you can use your mouse to click and move the map around.

 If StoryPins were added, they will pop up on the map at specific times.
 If StoryPins have media (such as a video) the media will begin playing automatically if that is how the Storyteller set it up.
 If the media doesn't begin playing automatically, that means you can control the media's playback by clicking and pause as you prefer.

 In the top right corner a Legend explains what the colors on the map features represent.
-You can minimize the legend.
+You can minimize the Legend.

 At the end of a chapter, click the arrows in the left-hand sidebar to advance the StoryScape to the next chapter.

 Don't worry if you're confused by some of the terminology used here.
 We will cover these specific elements of a StoryScape, such as StoryPins and StoryFrames, in Module 2, when we look at how to compose a StoryScape.

-### Demonstration

-Now that you have a sense of all the features that support the playback of a StoryScape, let's have a look at someone using a StoryScape as part of a presentation:

-Watch this video.
-VIDEO.

 ### Tasks

 Now it's your turn!
 Your assignment is to find and present a StoryScape to a colleague.
 Your presentation should cover the following elements:

-1. Explain what the StoryScape is about, what StoryLayers it uses, and why you feel this is a quality StoryScape to present.
+1. Explain what the StoryScape is about, what StoryLayers it uses, and why you feel this is a quality StoryScape to present, or perhaps any concerns you have about it.
 2. Present in Full Screen mode for at least part of your presentation.
 3. Adjust the playback rate to the most appropriate speed for your presentation.
-4. Explain what the legend is communicating, and then minimize the legend.
+4. Explain what the Legend is communicating, and then minimize the Legend.
 5. Use StoryFrames and StoryPins in your StoryScape (if applicable) to help focus your spoken presentation.

 ## Conclusion